Course selection (previously called “pre-enrollment”) is important to help us plan for upcoming terms.

 Overrides are available during course selection just like during the drop/add period.
 See a CS advisor if you need an override to select a course.

 These changes only apply to CS courses.
 Math and elective course policies are set by other academic units.
+You need to contact the department's advisor/staff to request permission to override these courses as we are unable to override non-CS courses.

 We've observed some students selecting up to five courses and then dropping several at the beginning of the term.
 We view this as an abuse of the system.
 Selecting more than three CS courses may result in some of them being dropped before sectioning occurs.